ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Introduction

-The widespreading of HTTP as a distributed computation protocol requires an explicit way of communicating service status and usage quotas.

-This was partially addressed by the "Retry-After" header field defined in {{!HTTP=RFC9110}} to be returned in
-429 (Too Many Request) (see {{?STATUS429=RFC6525}})
-or 503 (Service Unavailable) responses.

-Widely deployed quota mechanisms limit the number of acceptable requests in a given time window, e.g. 10 requests per second;
+Rate limiting HTTP clients has become a widespread practice, especially for HTTP APIs.
+Typically, servers who do so limit the number of acceptable requests in a given time window (e.g. 10 requests per second).
-currently, there is no standard way to communicate service quotas so that the client can throttle its requests and prevent 4xx or 5xx responses.
 See {{rate-limiting}} for further information on the current usage of rate limiting in HTTP.

-This document defines syntax and semantics for the following fields:
+Currently, there is no standard way to communicate service quotas so that the client can throttle its requests to prevent errors.
+This document defines a set of standard HTTP fields to enable rate limiting:

-- RateLimit-Limit: containing the requests quota in the time window;
+- RateLimit-Limit: the server's quota for requests by the client in the time window,
-- RateLimit-Remaining: containing the remaining requests quota in the current window;
+- RateLimit-Remaining: the remaining quota in the current window,
-- RateLimit-Reset: containing the time remaining in the current window, specified in seconds;
+- RateLimit-Reset: the time remaining in the current window, specified in seconds, and
-- RateLimit-Policy: containing the quota policy information.
+- RateLimit-Policy: the quota policy.

+These fields allow the establishment of complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.

 The behavior of the RateLimit-Reset field is compatible with the delay-seconds notation of Retry-After.

-The fields definition allows to describe complex policies, including the ones using multiple and variable time windows and dynamic quotas, or implementing concurrency limits.

 ## Goals {#goals}